from small one page howto to huge articles all in one place

 DESCRIPTION

 The strerror() function returns a pointer to a string that describes the error code passed in the argument errnum, possibly using the LC_MESSAGES part of the current locale to select the appropriate language.
-This string must not be modified by the application, but may be modified by a subsequent call to perror(3) or strerror().
-No library function will modify this string.
+(For example, if errnum is EINVAL, the returned description will be "Invalid argument".)
+This string must not be modified by the application, but may be modified by a subsequent call to strerror() or strerror_l().
+No other library function, including perror(3), will modify this string.

 The strerror_r() function is similar to strerror(), but is thread safe.
-This function is available in two versions: an XSI-compliant version specified in POSIX.1-2001 (available since glibc 2.3.4), and a GNU-specific version (available since glibc 2.0).
+This function is available in two versions: an XSI-compliant version specified in POSIX.1-2001 (available since glibc 2.3.4, but not POSIX-compliant until glibc 2.13), and a GNU-specific version (available since glibc 2.0).
 The XSI-compliant version is provided with the feature test macros settings shown in the SYNOPSIS; otherwise the GNU-specific version is provided.
-If no feature test macros are explicitly defined, then (since glibc 2.4) _POSIX_SOURCE is defined by default with the value 200112L, so that the XSI-compliant version of strerror_r() is provided by default.
+If no feature test macros are explicitly defined, then (since glibc 2.4) _POSIX_C_SOURCE is defined by default with the value 200112L, so that the XSI-compliant version of strerror_r() is provided by default.

 The XSI-compliant strerror_r() is preferred for portable applications.
 It returns the error string in the user-supplied buffer buf of length buflen.

 The GNU-specific strerror_r() returns a pointer to a string containing the error message.
 This may be either a pointer to a string that the function stores in buf, or a pointer to some (immutable) static string (in which case buf is unused).
-If the function stores a string in buf, then at most buflen bytes are stored (the string may be truncated if buflen is too small) and the string always includes a terminating null byte.
+If the function stores a string in buf, then at most buflen bytes are stored (the string may be truncated if buflen is too small and errnum is unknown).
+The string always includes a terminating null byte (aq\0aq).

 RETURN VALUE

-The strerror() and the GNU-specific strerror_r() functions return the appropriate error description string, or an "Unknown error nnn" message if the error number is unknown.
+The strerror(), strerror_l(), and the GNU-specific strerror_r() functions return the appropriate error description string, or an "Unknown error nnn" message if the error number is unknown.

-The XSI-compliant strerror_r() function returns 0 on success; on error, -1 is returned and errno is set to indicate the error.
+The XSI-compliant strerror_r() function returns 0 on success.
+On error, a (positive) error number is returned (since glibc 2.13), or -1 is returned and errno is set to indicate the error (glibc versions before 2.13).

 ERRORS